Search

 Slicing Cucumber

 55 days.
 Cucumis sativus.
 Open Pollinated.
 Boston Pickling Improved Cucumber.
 The plant produces heavy yields of small, 3 to 7" long cucumbers.
+It is an enhanced version of the classic 1880 heirloom Boston Pickling cucumber and is a more reliable, productive pickling variety known for heavy, continuous yields when fruits are harvested regularly.
 Perfect for making pickles, they are also good in salads.
 They are very crisp and of good quality.
 Best when harvested at 2 to 6" long.
 An 1880 heirloom variety.
 An excellent choice for home gardens and market growers.
 United States Department of Agriculture, NSL 5716.
 A variety from the USA.
 Disease Resistant: CMV.

 Lot No: 102404